g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

                                         Next hop: 10.200.0.1 via ae0.0 weight 0x1
                                         Session Id: 0
 ```
-Here, we can see all the receivers!!!
-Now, our selective tree is created with success.
+Here we can see all the receivers!!!
+Now, our selective tree has been successfully created.

 The selective PMSI LSP is created:
 ```